WrongGitUsername/gns3-copilot/chainlit.md

 - `"configure a loopback interface on R-3 with address 3.3.3.31/32"`
 - `"enable OSPF on R-1"`
 - `"set interface description on R-2 GigabitEthernet0/0"`
+- `"configure loopback interfaces on R-1 and R-2 simultaneously"` (executes configuration on multiple devices concurrently)
+- `"enable OSPF on all routers in the topology"` (executes configuration on multiple devices concurrently)

 ### Topology Operations
 - `"show current topology"`